 This introductory unit will provide an excellent foundation to students aspiring to learn about entrepreneurship and build their knowledge, attitude and skills in entrepreneurship, while exploring the various dimensions of the ‘entrepreneurial mindset’, entrepreneurship, and intrapreneurship.
 The unit will focus on general introductory concepts related to entrepreneurship including concepts and theoretical frameworks relating to entrepreneurial activities and new value, social entrepreneurship and intrapreneurship.
 The unit will enable students to consider entrepreneurship and its value and purpose from different cultural perspectives.
 In particular, we will look to showcase First Nations entrepreneurial leaders, either via a "digital showcase" or in-person guest speakers.
 Throughout the unit students will also use a range of tools to explore and develop their own thoughts and attitudes towards entrepreneurship and what being an entrepreneur means to them personally.

-MGB162 Entrepreneurship: Ideate and Create
+MGB162 Entrepreneurship: Identifying Problems and Opportunities

 Understanding and having the confidence to understand real-world problems and opportunities is critical in developing entrepreneurial ventures.
 In this unit you will explore a range of theories, approaches, techniques, and tools to develop your creative self-efficacy including problem framing, opportunity identification and creative problem solving.
 In so doing you will develop the capability to explore a range of possible ideas for you venture including learning about sustainability development goals and the potential innovations these create for your venture.